khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 ---
 name: Banner
-description: Banners promote user awareness for new features or high-priority research initiatives.
-Unlike [alerts](/components/alert), banners are solely for in-product marketing or for conveying information about a priority feature or study to the user.
+description: A banner promotes awareness of a new feature or high-priority research initiative.
 vueComponents:
   - GlBanner
 related: